jonasbn/bash_completion_perlbrew/README.md

 Good two-part article, "An Introduction to Bash Completion": [Part 1](https://debian-administration.org/article/316/An_introduction_to_bash_completion_part_1) and [Part 2](https://debian-administration.org/article/317/An_introduction_to_bash_completion_part_2).

+Please note that this experimental implementation has only been tested with `bash` version 3.

 ## License

 This is made available under the MIT license, see separate license file.